 This is because you get very little time to actually explore the waterfalls.
 To note, the Montebello Lakes are almost 2 hours from El Chiflón.
-Because of this, most tours will only give you two hours to explore the waterfalls, which, is not enough, in my opinion.
-In all, on a tour, you’ll spend about 8 hours in the bus driving and 4 hours seeing El Chiflón and the Montebello Lakes total.
+Because of this, most tours will only give you two hours to explore the waterfalls, which is not enough, in my opinion.
+In all, on a tour, you’ll spend about 8 hours on the bus driving and 4 hours seeing El Chiflón and the Montebello Lakes total.

 El Chiflón Waterfalls: Essential Information

 When you arrive at the entrance to the El Chiflón waterfalls, you’ll find that there is an entrance on the road on either side of the river.
 Simply put, there is one entrance on the left and one on the right.
 However, each side is run by a different company and each has different offerings.

 My recommendation: choose the entrance on the right-hand side, Centro Ecoturistico Cascadas el Chiflón.
 All the information below relates to this entrance and side of the river.